Free downloadable 26-page booklet

 Salvation cannot originate with man.
 You must receive POWER to BECOME.
-This is the anointing we receive at salvation.
+That is the anointing we receive at salvation.

 Wait in Jerusalem

-The story now jumps 40 days into the future.
-In Acts chapter 1, we find Jesus has been showing himself alive for 40 days.
+The story now jumps forty days into the future.
+In Acts chapter 1, we find Jesus has been showing himself alive for forty days.
 At one point, over 500 people saw him at once.
-As He leads his band of disciples to a mountain for one last earthly visit before his ascension, he shares with them his final instructions: Wait in Jerusalem until you have received the promise of the Father and have been endued with power.
+As He leads his band of disciples to a mountain for one last earthly visit before His ascension, He shares with them his final instructions: Wait in Jerusalem until you have received the promise of the Father and have been endued (invested or anointed) with power.

 Luke puts it this way: